akashcstech/Real-Time-E-Commerce-Analytics-Pipeline/README.md

 ## 📊 Example Use Cases

-* Real-time order analytics
+* Real-time order analytics - Tracking orders as they happen — how many orders, total amount, top products, etc.
-* User behavior events
+* User behavior events - Understanding what users do on the website or app — clicks, views, searches, add-to-cart actions.
-* Product funnel insights
+* Product funnel insights - Measuring how users move from viewing a product → adding to cart → purchasing, and where they drop off.
-* Aggregated KPIs
+* Aggregated KPIs (Key Performance Indicator) - Summarized business metrics like total sales, revenue per hour/day, order success rate, conversion rate.
-* Customer metrics
+* Customer metrics - Information about customers and business, new vs returning users, loyal customers, high spenders, average order value.

 ---